 Filming Wildcats In Kenya

-Filming Wildcats in Kenya.
 Kenya is one of the places you can expect to find wild cats.
-The most popular ones include lions, cheetahs, leopards and lions. the parks and reserves habour several population of them . below are the best places where they can be filmed in their natural habitats.
+The most popular ones include lions, cheetahs, leopards, and lions.
+The parks and reserves harbor several populations of them.
+Below are the best places where they can be filmed in their natural habitats.

 Maasai Mara National Reserve